Mjz86/c_colon/mcc.md

- 8.  less interposition depending dynamic dispatch  : when code is similar and linked together, it can be sometimes de duplicated, also if a function's adress is not taken or exported it doesn't need a fixed adress, also the relaxed function addresss help in dew duplicated code. also static data like strings would be able to merge better with  valexpr ( because  no null termination,  sub string merge is safe)
+ 8.  less interposition depending dynamic dispatch  : when code is similar and linked together, it can be sometimes de duplicated, also if a function's address is not taken or exported it doesn't need a fixed address, also the relaxed function addresss help in dew duplicated code. also static data like strings would be able to merge better with  valexpr ( because  no null termination,  sub string merge is safe)

 9.  fast program and dll loader: